Robinson State Park: Activities and amenities

 The park has 20 mi of trails and paved roads for hiking, cycling, and cross-country skiing.
 Some trails are accessible for strollers and wheelchairs.
-A swimming pond and its surrounding beach area draws park visitors during the summer months.
+The swimming area was closed permanently in 2024 due to water quality.
 Picnicking, canoeing, and fishing are also available.

 The park is home to the Agawam High School Cross Country teams.
 The 5K course is considered one of the most challenging and enjoyable courses in western Massachusetts.